1-8192/bu_cs_655_assignment_4_allegranzi/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+The implementation used is flexible due to the use of interfaces and class hierarchy.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+The implementation uses clear interfaces and widely used design patterns to ensure readability and ease of understanding.

 - Describe how you have avoided duplicated code and why it is important.

+One example of avoiding duplicate code was my use of an abstract superclass DataRetriever and the template method pattern.
+The concrete HTTPS and USB interface classes shared basically the same methods, outside of how the connection is established, so I avoided writing out the same code in both classes by moving into the abstract class' template method, and only implementing the connection type-specific messages in the child classes.

 - If applicable, mention any design patterns you have used and explain why they were chosen.